An equivalence between critical points for rank constraints versus low-rank factorizations: Convergence guarantees

+\begin{remark} In some examples, such as the matrix sensing problem discussed later in \secref{matrix_sensing}, the RSC/RSM conditions will hold globally, i.e., for $\mathcal{X} = \R^{m\times n}_{\rank(r)}$; this is why we use the term ``global optimality'' to describe this result.
+In other settings, the RSC/RSM conditions may not hold universally over all rank-$r$ matrices but hold for a subset of matrices, e.g., all matrices satisfying an incoherence condition such as in the robust PCA problem (\secref{rpca}); the above theorem is formulated to cover this type of scenario as well even though the term ``global optimality'' may no longer apply. \end{remark}

-\item $\Xh$ is the unique second-order stationary point of factorized gradient descent. \end{itemize} \end{theorem} This result proves that global optimality guarantees can be achieved as long as $\kappa<2$, i.e.~the map $\f$ is a near-isometry.
+\thmref{global_opt} proves that global optimality guarantees can be achieved as long as $\kappa<2$, i.e., the map $\f$ is a near-isometry.
 This type of assumption on $\kappa$ is crucial to achieving global optimality guarantees.
-For instance, \citet[Example 3]{zhang2018much} construct an example of objective function $\f(X)$ with $\beta=3\alpha$, i.e.~$\kappa =3$, where there exists a stationary point $X$ that is {\em not} globally optimal.
+For instance, \citet[Example 3]{zhang2018much} construct an example of objective function $\f(X)$ with $\beta=3\alpha$, i.e., $\kappa =3$, where there exists a fixed point $X$ that is {\em not} globally optimal.
 This proves that $\kappa <3$ is necessary for achieving a global optimality guarantee, while our work shows $\kappa<2$ is sufficient.
-While it is not the goal of the present work, an interesting open question is to close the gap between these necessary and sufficient conditions to identify an exact correspondence between condition number and the global optimality guarantee.
+While it is not the goal of the present work, an interesting open question is to close the gap between these necessary and sufficient conditions to identify an exact correspondence between condition number and the global optimality guarantee; see also~\citet{zhang2019sharp} for the sufficient and necessary conditions when rank $r=1$.